wakkihaya/neurotechjp/src/md/en/blog/yang-neurosky.md

 Yang told me that **it took a lot of hard work to install the concept of BCI in people** as most people didn't know the word "brain waves"

-> At that time, if I asked people to use a brainwave technology, or product, nobody knew.
+> At that time, if I asked people to use a brainwave technology, or product, nobody knew what it was.
-> Although the medical hospitals used brainwaves, nobody knew and people said,"why do I use it"?
+> Although the medical industry measured brainwaves, the general consumers had no idea how or why they should use a product measuring brainwaves.

 &nbsp;